julzaza/wildwitchherbs/_posts/2026-04-23-pregnancy-protection-old-world-magic.md

 - protective prayers said at the doorway
 - silver or iron worn close to the body

-Sometimes the strongest protection was simply silence.
+Sometimes the strongest protection was simply silence: let it root first, then speak.

-Keep it close.

-Let it root first.

-Then speak.
+In many households, the first defense against envy was not only ritual performance but living protective plants placed at the doorway.
+You can explore the strongest traditional choices in **[Herbs to Keep Out the Evil Eye Next Door](/herbs-that-keep-out-evil-eye/)**.

 ---